Primary Navigation Mobile

 How can I make my car more efficient?

 There are three key principles to making your car as fuel efficient as possible.
 First, it needs to move along the road freely.
 Second, don’t put the engine under too much strain.
-Somewhat counter-intuitively, keeping the car moving can be a big help, as well.
+And, somewhat counter-intuitively, keeping the car moving can be a big help, as well.

-There are all sorts of little things you can do to meet these principles.
-We’ve listed them below, in no particular order.
+There are all sorts of little things you can do to achieve these principles.
+We’ve listed them below in no particular order.

 Keep the tyres pumped up